STRd6/composer/player_view.coffee.md

       canvas = Canvas()

-      # Y is inverted and begins at bottom
+      # Y is inverted and begins at center
       transform = Matrix(1, 0, 0, -1, 0, 1)
       inverseTransform = transform.inverse()